okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/client-secret-rotation-key/main/index.md

 ## JWK management

-To add more keys, deactivate a key, and delete a key, follow these steps:
+To add more keys, deactivate a key, or delete a key, follow these steps:

 1. Sign in to your Okta organization with your administrator account and go to **Applications** > **Applications**.